-Fresh mint leaves (optional) for garnishing
+- Fresh mint leaves (optional) for garnishing

 - Beat the eggs with with sugar and salt until the mixture becomes light-colored and fluffy.

 - Put the mascarpone in another bowl and stir it to soften.

 - Add about a couple of tablespoons of the egg & sugar mixture to make it less dense.
 Then mix all the remaining egg & sugar mixture in the bowl.
 Mix gently.

 - Add the sifted flour, baking powder & vanilla extract to the mascarpone.
 Mix gently to combine.

 - Add the diced apricots.
 Mix gently.

 - Transfer the mixture to a 28 cm. cake pan that had been greased with butter and sprinkled with flour.

-- Bake in a pre-heated oven of 180°C for about 1 hour.
+- Bake in the preheated oven for about 1 hour.

 - If the cake's surface becomes too dark in the middle of cooking, cover it with an aluminum foil and continue cooking.
 (At exactly 30 minutes, my cake turned brown already so I covered it with an aluminum foil.)